 Here at Android Authority, we have a diverse staff.
 We come from all over the world and we use all kinds of technology.
 This staff picks series shows you what tech we use for work, play, and health.

 Hello everyone, my name is C. Scott Brown (the “C” stands for Christopher, but please call me Scott).
-I’m primarily in charge of writing news here at Android Authority, but I also write some opinion pieces, roundups, and other types of articles.
-I also am active on the Android Authority Instagram account, where you can see me talk about the news every day during the week, and on Thursdays you can chat with me while I do a Live video.
+I’m primarily a features writer here at Android Authority, but I also write for the newsdesk a few times a week.
+Additionally, I write opinion pieces, roundups, and explainer articles, and I even find time to oversee the Android Authority Instagram account.
+You can find me there talking about the news every day during the week, and on Thursdays, you can chat with me while I do a Live video.

-I love technology and try to incorporate some form of tech in nearly everything I do in my day-to-day life.
+I love technology and try to incorporate some form of tech in nearly everything I do.
 Honestly, if I were to write a staff picks article summing up everything I use that’s technology-related, it would be insanely long and constantly changing.
 Instead, below you’ll find some of my current gear that I feel is pretty indispensable.

 If you have any questions about any of these products, hit up the comments!
 I promise I’ll check in regularly to respond.
 Conversely, you can easily find me on Twitter or Instagram if you’d like to ask me something directly.